Gybelle/IMDbDataVisualisation/README.md

 School project for the course "Information Visualition" at Hasselt University.

-Authors: Jelco Adamcyzek, Michelle Gybels and Anaïs Ools.
+Authors: Jelco Adamczyk, Michelle Gybels and Anaïs Ools.